mmontalbo/grim_rust/wip.md

   `SendObjectToFront`, `SetActiveCommentary`) alongside script introspection shims (`next_script`, `identify_script`, `FunctionName`), so `_system` finishes `FINALIZEBOOT` and Manny's Office trackers run on real tables.
-Interest-actor positions now flow back into `GetAngleBetweenActors`, yielding real Manny-to-object bearings; next up is feeding those transforms into the visibility and cut-scene helpers that still rely on canned sector hits.
+Interest-actor positions now flow back into `GetAngleBetweenActors`, and the host mirrors `Actor:set_visibility` toggles so `GetVisibleThings` returns the same objects Lua marks as visible.
+Manny-to-object bearings now log real angles; the next blocker is feeding this geometry into the cut-scene and visibility trackers that still expect real walkbox data.